-Every course coach has his own problems.
+Every coach has his own problems.
 Every one ministers in a different region in your province.
 Every person has his own character.
 There are not two the same.
 He has his individual character and he has his specific ministry.
 He has special problems, like difficulties with travel, or whatever they might be.
 Satan is going to attack him individually.
 There may be wonderful successes in the south, but he is being attacked by satan in the north.
 We need to learn what that individual’s strong points are and what his weak points are.
 Then we need to help him become a champion.

 Like the prophets and apostles, it is our ____________________ to give light to another person.
 To give the fire inside!
 To train him so he can be successful.
 You have had many lectures already.
 You have the lecture on how to lead a small group discussion.
-Have you discussed that with each course coach individually?
+Have you discussed that with each coach individually?
 Have you checked to make sure he understands it?
 Does he really know how to use that material?
 Does he feel confident?
 Or when you go your way does he say, “What am I supposed to do now?”
-Simply burying your course coaches in a pile of good material isn’t enough.
+Simply burying your coaches in a pile of good material isn’t enough.
 You can’t simply dump a load of good ideas on him and expect him to go and do the right thing.
 To conquer the whole land you must individually make him into a mighty man, like David’s mighty men of old.
 He knew each man individually by name and knew his strengths.

-B. Help Course Coaches Stand Firm
+B. Help Coaches Stand Firm

 Let’s look at 1 Corinthians 15:58: “ Therefore my dear brothers stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord because you know that your labor in the Lord is not in vain.”
 The apostle Paul has just spent a whole letter giving the Corinthian brothers spiritual input.
 Now, in conclusion of all that he has written, he says, “Stand firm!”
 He only uses two words.
 ‘Stand firm!’
 He doesn’t need to say a lot.
 Everybody knows what it means.
 We all know what it means.
 He used only two words and concretely told us what we need to do.
 He said: Let nothing move you.
 Apparently he thought something was going to come along and try to move them.
 When something comes along what’s your _____________?
 Often we’re already sprinting away before the words “Oh no!” have even left our mouths.
 Paul said “Stand firm!
 Let nothing move you.”
 When something comes up, instead of giving in, you stand firm and say, “Now wait a minute!
 What’s this?”